tylerwillis/super-tortoise/content/pages/index.md

-      Warning: This podcast gets wonky about skills and tools, I try to show how people can get better and accomplish impressive things despite being in over their heads at the start.
+      Warning: This podcast gets wonky about skills and tools, I try to show how people accomplish impressive things despite being in over their heads by learning new skills.

       *Every recording is shared first with a small, trusted audience.
 In a